cbrunet/python-poppler/docs/index.rst

 * To build a simple PDF viewer to perform special operations using PDF documents

 This is a personal project, in the sense I'm not affiliated in any way to the Poppler library.
-I did this for own needs, because I didn't find other Python library to *easily* display PDF files.
-I'm not aware of other Python library interfacing especially the poppler-cpp library.
+I did this for my own needs, because I didn't find other Python library to *easily* display PDF files.
+I'm not aware of other Python library interfacing especially the *poppler-cpp* library.

 python-poppler is licensed **GPL v2.0**.
 This is because Poppler itself (and the original xpdf code base) also is licensed using GPL.